 We used: Hosta ‘Praying Hands’, Ophiopogon planiscapus ‘Nigrescens’, Asplenium scolopendrium ‘Cristatum Group’ and Dichondra ‘Silver Falls’.

 This upcycled wooden container complements the warm tones of the carex.
-Spikes bearing many starry flowers from the heuchera and heucherella will boost interest in late spring and early summer – deadhead these as they go over to prolong the display.
+Flowering spikes from the heuchera and heucherella will boost interest in late spring and early summer.

 We used: Heuchera ‘Cappuccino’, Heucherella ‘Gold Strike’ and Carex comans ‘Bronze Form’.

 Lush ferns and cyclamen in containers beside a white wall